jvansch1/ycharts-wiki/Developer-Environment-Setup.md

     brew install gnupg
     ```
 1. Create a `gpg` key.
 Follow the instructions [here](https://help.github.com/en/articles/generating-a-new-gpg-key#generating-a-gpg-key).
-1. Send Fox or Tom your public key and ask them to add you to the keyring.
+1. Send Fox or Tom your public key and associated email and ask them to add you to the keyring.
 Do not proceed until they have pushed your keyring.
 Ask them to confirm before proceeding.
     ```bash
+    # Export Public key via
+    # Find KEY ID
+    gpg --list-secret-keys --keyid-format LONG
+    # Print Public Key to terminal.
     gpg --armor --export [KEY ID]
     ```